LeoBesimo/MaturaarbeitPhysicsEngine/README.md

 # Maturaarbeit Physics Engine
 This is the finished source code for my Maturaarbeit.
+The Rendering is done using the SFML Library.
 It is a simple 2d Ridgid body physics engine.
 It Supports n sided convex polygon shapes.
 It still contains some bugs which sadly couldn't be fixed during my Maturaarbeit.